SkillsFundingAgency/das-referencedata/README.md

 **(Note: Only public sector organisations that have a category that doesn't include the word 'former' should be added to the list of available public sector organisations from this dataset)**

-To add organisation names simple open up the json file:
+To add organisation names simply open up the json file:

 **SFA.DAS.SFA.DAS.ReferenceData.Api/App_Data/LOCAL_SFA.DAS.ReferenceData.PublicOrganisationNames_1.0.json**

 And add any number organisation names to the list.
+Each entry in the list is made up of a Name and a Source, where Source indicates where the data came from and is one of:
+ * 1 - ONS
+ * 2 - NHS
+ * 3 - Police

 You can then store the json text in the same way as the Reference Data configuration (as mentioned above in the Setup section) with the RowKey value of 'SFA.DAS.ReferenceData.PublicOrganisationNames_1.0'